Greil: People of all walks of life are taking part in solutions

-As I reflect over the past weeks of heightened safety measures in response to the COVID-19 pandemic, I have been considering the critical institutions of government, non-profit and business calling so many essential capacities to work.
+As I reflect over the past weeks of heightened safety measures in response to the COVID-19 pandemic, I have been considering the critical institutions of government, nonprofit and businesses calling so many essential capacities to work.

 Professional leadership has been tremendous on so many levels.